 This course introduces the student to the methods used by industry to communicate technical ideas.
 The student will develop skills in visualization, multi view drawings, pictorial drawings, auxiliary and sectional views, measurement and dimensioning, and the proper use of drafting tools and equipment.
-At this level, drawing will be done using drafting machines, CAD drawings and design.
-The acquisition of these skills will enable the student to interpret industrial drawings and reinforce concepts learned in mathematics.
-This course provides an excellent background for any student interested in the fields of engineering, manufacturing, or construction.
+At this level, drawing will be

-DRAFTING TECHNOLOGY II
+DRAFTING TECHNOLOGY II-